 But don’t try to over engage at this point.
 You’ll lose money.
 Design agencies rarely try to manage the details involved in the production.
 It’s not what they do.
 If you try to micromanage the building part of the project, you will probably lose money.

 There you have it: a clear design direction, review process, change management plan, and policy to let the developers drive the build.
-Easy to say, harder to do, but when you follow these steps you will have a profitable website production.
+Easy to say, harder to do, but when you follow these steps you will have a profitable website production since you started with excellent web development strategy.
 More importantly, your clients will have effective websites that will support their businesses.